tutorial-work/Unity-Multiplayer/README.md

 	- [ ] ~~unit population~~

 - Quality of Life
-	- [ ] units auto attack if enemy is in range and they don't have a task
+	- [ ] units auto attack if it takes damage and they don't have a task
 	- [ ] increase number of max players
 	- [ ] ~~team color picker~~
 	- [ ] ~~teams~~